skonfig/extra/type/__dtnrch_getssl_cert/man.rst

 extra-config
-   Other configuration options that should be added to the domain ``getssl.cfg``. reload-cmd
+   Other configuration options that should be added to the domain ``getssl.cfg``. preferred-chain
+   Select the chain which should be used to sign the certificate.

+   For more information cf. https://github.com/srvrco/getssl#preferred-chain reload-cmd
    The command to be executed once a certificate has been issued and copied to the ``--*-loc`` locations.